Nemesis (Icon Comics): Plot synopsis

 The supervillain Nemesis destroys a building in Tokyo, killing a SWAT team and a police inspector.
 In Washington, D.C., the FBI informs metro police Chief Inspector Blake Morrow that Nemesis is targeting him next.
 He is given a card reading "Blake Morrow, March 12th at midnight, Flatline still counts".
 Morrow has his family put in protective custody.
 Nemesis hijacks Air Force One over the District of Columbia, taking the United States president hostage and crashing the plane into Washington D.C., killing hundreds.
 Nemesis makes an international broadcast, revealing the President hostage in front of him.

 Nemesis reveals to his henchmen that his real name is Matt Anderson, and his father had committed suicide after Morrow tried to imprison him for hunting runaway teenagers with his rich friends.
-Bored of well-behaviour and less excitement, Anderson travelled the world to learn the ways of crime, hoping to fulfil his mother's dying wish to have Morrow killed.
+Bored of good behaviour and less excitement, Anderson travelled the world to learn the ways of crime, hoping to fulfil his mother's dying wish to have Morrow killed.

 Nemesis kills twenty-thousand people at the Pentagon using poison gas while Morrow is there but Morrow and his partner Stuart survive.
 Nemesis appears in front of them and Morrow and Stuart fire, but Nemesis is behind bullet-proof glass.
 He reveals he put the antidote in their morning coffee in order to taunt Morrow about the inspector's projected March 12 death.
 Police capture Nemesis, who claims he allowed himself to be caught.
 Nemesis' henchmen have already infiltrated the prison.
 Nemesis breaks free, kills 97 guards with his bare hands, and frees the inmates, and then destroys the prison.
 He kidnaps Morrow's children, forcing Morrow to reveal secrets: his wife had an affair; his son is gay; and his daughter had a secret abortion.
 All of these secrets were kept from him as Morrow is a devoted Catholic.
 Nemesis releases the children but he has artificially inseminated Morrow's daughter with the son's sperm, with her womb rigged to collapse if an abortion is attempted.
 An enraged Morrow eventually believes he has discovered Nemesis' hideout and arrives there with a police team, only to find it is a trap.
 The house explodes, knocking Morrow unconscious.
 When Morrow awakens, Nemesis reveals that Stuart has been working for him.
 Stuart reveals Nemesis promised to pay him $10 million for his work and tells Morrow that Nemesis' henchmen retire after every job.
 Nemesis shoots and kills Stuart and jokingly says: "Well, that's one way of putting it".
 Nemesis reveals that his "Matthew Anderson" story was made up: he is simply rich and bored, creating death and havoc for his own amusement.
 The real Matthew Anderson died in an Indian whorehouse, after squandering his inheritance.